reactor 2: resistance control mode

 Also referred to as "Resistance Mode", Resistance Control Mode (RCM) is Graco's new, patent pending, heated hose temperature control technology.
 RCM allows you to have full temperature control of your Graco heated hoses without depending on the hose RTD cables and FTS for temperature monitoring and control.
 RCM can be used on all standard Reactor 2 machines with software 4.01.001 or newer installed.
 (Resistance mode will not work with Gen 1 or Gen 2 E-30i, or E-XP2i machines).

-RCM uses the electrical resistance of hose’s heating element to monitor hose temperature.
-The electrical resistance will change as temperature changes, the Reactor will monitor how the resistance of the hose is changing and then calculate the actual temperature.
+RCM uses the electrical resistance of hose’s heating element to monitor hose temperature. –The electrical resistance will change as temperature changes.
+Reactor will then monitor how the resistance of the hose is changing and calculate the actual temperature.
 Resistance mode should only be used with genuine Graco hoses.

 - Less Downtime.
 Broken RTD cables and fluid temperature sensors are no longer an issue.
 No time needed to do repairs.

 - Less Repair Costs.
 Buying parts to repair broken RTD cables and FTS sensors is eliminated.
 No labor costs required to perform these hose repairs.

 - Improved Yield.
 Optimize your material yield with consistent and accurate hose temperature control.
 RCM provides more consistent heating, eliminating hot and cold spots of material within the hose.
 In addition, if your hose is running in "Amp Mode" or "Manual Hose Heat Mode" your material temperature is not being accurately controlled, therefore you are sacrificing material yield.

 - Increased Productivity.
 Less down time due to troubleshooting hose alarms.
 Increased performance by spraying with a hose providing consistent and accurate temperature control.